 Reviews are a powerful tool for any business.
 Positive reviews can influence a customer as to whether they will engage with your business or not.
 Google My Business reviews can play a major part in the customer’s decision-making process and should not be ignored.

-Be aware that fake negative reviews are common across the internet.
+You should additionally be aware that fake negative reviews are common across the internet.
 One of the ways you can try to combat these it to report them to Google by using the Flag as Inappropriate option that is available.
-However, this does not guarantee the review in question will be removed as they are generally difficult to prove.
+However, this does not guarantee that the review will be removed as they are generally difficult to prove.

-This will be publicly visible for the world to see painting your business in a brighter light and that can only be a good thing.
+This will be publicly visible for the world to see, otherwise, it could paint your business in a negative light which is never a good thing.

-This section is where you get to manage all of your photos related to your business.
-You can even turn them into posts to be shared.
+This section is where you manage all of your photos related to your business and turn them into posts to be shared.

 Google My Business allows you to create a simple website for your local business using your listing information.
 However, if you already have a website then you should use it as the sites created using this tool are not of a high standard.